corstian/digital-garden/_blog/2025/Lust and power.md

 Lust and power
 ===========

 If there are two aspects of life to be careful about those would be lust and hunger for power.
-According to the mys
+According to the mystical lore